JuliaAI/MLJTuning.jl/README.md

 - `tuning_report`: for selecting what to report to the user apart from details on the optimal model

-- `default_n`: to specify the number of models to be evaluated when `n` is not specified by the user
+- `default_n`: to specify the total number of models to be evaluated when `n` is not specified by the user

 **Important note on the history.** The initialization and update of the